SudhagarS/sudhagars.github.io/_posts/2016-07-22-rbenv-internals.markdown

 version's 'bin' directory is at the front.
 {% endhighlight %}

 Lets examine how it works by going through the steps involved.
+We will use `rbenv exec rails s` here as an example.

 1. Rbenv exec starts off by finding the right Ruby version to apply.
 To find the right version it runs `rbenv version-name`. `rbenv version-name` first looks at the current directory for a local version file named `.ruby-version`.
 If it exists it reads the version from there.
 Else it reads the version from the global version file at `~/.rbenv/version`.